How Do I Care for My Diabetic Feet?

 Inspecting Your Feet

-If you have diabetes, inspect your feet every day:
+If you have diabetes, examine your feet several (3-5) times every day:

 - Look for puncture wounds, bruises, pressure areas, redness, warmth, blisters, ulcers, scratches, cuts, and nail problems.
-Get someone to help you, or use a mirror.
+Make sure to look at your entire foot including between your toes.
+Get someone to help you or use a mirror.
+Wounds can be hidden

 - Feel each foot for swelling.